aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

-To teach an algorithm how to recognise objects in images, we use a specific type of Artificial Neural Network: a Convolutional Neural Network (CNN).
+To teach an algorithm to recognize objects in images, we use a specific type of Artificial Neural Network: a Convolutional Neural Network (CNN).
 Their name stems from one of the most important operations in the network: convolution.

 The word convolution refers to the filtering process that happens in this type of network.
 In literal terms, it is a mathematical operation that makes filtering possible.